Find a Recipe!

 Because the best go-to baked penne is going to be cheesy, comforting, simple, and delicious, while NOT using all the pots and pans in your kitchen.

-A serving spoon scooping out a portion of Italian baked penne.
-Cheese stretching below and steam above.
+A serving spoon scooping out a portion of pasta with cheese stretching down.

 To make simple vegetarian baked penne, combine parboiled penne with marinara sauce, shredded cheese, and basil.
 Bake until the cheese is melted and pasta is cooked through.
 Top with more cheese and basil.

-Step by step on how to make vegetarian baked penne.
+Step by step on how to make the recipe.

 • Use a variety of cheeses.
 Each cheese – the parmesan, low-moisture mozzarella, and burrata – contributes to the whole.